Machination (2022) Review

 Billed as a psychological horror film, Machination opens with a brief shot of Maria (Steffi Thake, 13 Hours, The Viper’s Pit) floating in the ocean before launching into a credit sequence filled with images of hypodermic needles, microbes, hypodermic needles and infection rates.
 Yes, it’s yet another pandemic-driven microbudget genre effort.
-This one totally improvised and shot for a little over six thousand dollars
+This one was totally improvised and shot for a little over six thousand dollars.

 As the film proper begins Maria takes a bus home to her sunny, spacious apartment, quickly strips down to her underwear, and washes herself before donning a fresh pair of gloves to put her clothes in the washing machine and then wash her shoes and the furniture near the door.
 A little excessive maybe?
 That takes up almost the first ten minutes of this hour-long film.
 And apart from the fact that Maria does look good in her undies, it’s incredibly dull.
 I was beginning to wonder if Machination wasn’t some odd fetish film by the time this scene was over.

 And that’s a pretty fair approximation of just what the rest of Machination is like.
 Maria talks on the phone about how worried she is about the pandemic, she takes a shower, she breaks down crying while putting her makeup on.
 After somebody at the bus stop coughs, she rushes back home, calls her boss Ian (Sean James Sutton, Curse of the Blind Dead, The Dead Bride), says she won’t be in, and starts cleaning the apartment.